20% Off Sale on Sports Equipment - click to shop now!

 Rugby

-Many famous rugby teams have been renowned for the strength of their scrum, and their ability to win games thanks to their superiority in this aspect of the game.
+Officially called “the scrummage”, many famous rugby teams have been renowned for the strength of their scrum, and their ability to win games thanks to their superiority in this aspect of the game.

 Basic Rules of the Scrum